-Other non-operating (gains) losses.
-We exclude other non-operating (gains) losses as they do not relate to the performance of our core supply chain business.
+Other non-cash (gains) losses.
+We exclude other non-cash (gains) losses as they do not relate to the performance of our core supply chain business.
 This caption includes items such as the derecognition of accrued pricing liabilities and gains or losses on the sale of assets.

-(Gains) losses, and equity in losses, of affiliates and impairments.
-We exclude (gains) losses, and equity in losses, of affiliates and impairments related to our investments in a small number of privately held companies.
+(Gains) losses on investments in affiliates and impairments.
+We exclude (gains) losses on investments in affiliates and impairments related to our investments in a small number of privately held companies.
 We exclude this balance because it is not related to or indicative of the results of the Company's core supply chain business.